 - The state requires certain communicable diseases to be reported by the school to provide community assistance if necessary.

 - Vaccinations: The State of Arizona requires that certain vaccinations be given in order to attend school.
 Your students immunizations will be monitored yearly for compliance.
-Below are the Immunization Requirements recently updated in May 2020.
+Below are the Immunization Requirements.

 A child who is sick will not be able to perform well in school and is likely to spread the illness to other children and staff.
 We suggest making a plan for childcare ahead of time so you will not be caught without a comforting place for your child to stay if they are ill.